top of page

 Transparency & Self-Selection of Activities: Most activities are self-selected the same day they take place, allowing for campers to take into account their present state of being (e.g., fatigue, pain level, sensory threshold).
 The venues and extent of physical activity required by each activity are also stated upfront to ensure informed decision making.

-Accommodations Request Form: attendees will have the opportunity to fill out a form requesting specific accommodations and/or providing relevant disability information prior to camp.
+Accommodations Request Form: Attendees will have the opportunity to fill out a form requesting specific accommodations and/or providing relevant disability information prior to camp.

 Readily Achievable Accommodations